Table of Content

 Advanced Features of Kubeflow

-Kubeflow enables efficient distributed training of large datasets across multiple nodes through its Training Operator.
-This operator manages the scaling of ML workloads for frameworks like TensorFlow, PyTorch, etc., orchestrating deployment across a Kubernetes cluster.
-It automatically handles node discovery, fault tolerance, and resource allocation, ensuring training jobs scale efficiently across GPU/TPU nodes.
+Kubeflow enables efficient distributed training of large datasets across multiple nodes through Kubeflow Trainer.
+The Trainer automatically handles node discovery, fault tolerance, and resource allocation, ensuring training jobs scale efficiently across GPU nodes.
+With Trainer v2 (GA in July 2025) and subsequent releases, the project has leaned heavily into modern AI workloads:

 Using Kubeflow for Hyperparameter Tuning

-Kubeflow’s Katib provides a user-friendly interface for defining hyperparameter search spaces and automates hyperparameter tuning by running experiments with different parameter combinations.
+Kubeflow’s Katib provides a user-friendly interface for defining hyperparameter search spaces and automates tuning by running experiments with different parameter combinations.
 By running parallel trials efficiently, Katib optimizes model experimentation and performance while enhancing reproducibility and team collaboration.
+Recent releases extend this with hyperparameter optimization geared specifically toward LLM fine-tuning.

 Multi-cloud and Hybrid Deployments